-Using BIND and rsync to cache RBL zones
+Using BIND and rsync to mirror list zones

-Systems processing more than a a few hundred thousand messages per day should set up a local caching name server for any of the RBLs they are using, including SURBLs.
+Systems processing more than a a few hundred thousand messages per day should set up a local name server for the lists they are using, including SURBLs.
 This is widely considered a good practice since it offloads the public name servers, reduces external network traffic, and significantly speeds up mail processing.
+A local name server improves performance by providing lower-latency access to list data.

-While many administrators prefer to use rbldnsd for serving RBL zone files since it's much faster and more memory efficient than BIND, here are some instructions if you choose to use BIND.
+While many administrators prefer to use rbldnsd for serving list zone files since it's much faster and more memory efficient than BIND, here are some instructions if you choose to use BIND.

 1. Install rsync and BIND if not already present.
 Be sure to keep your versions current in order to run the latest security updates.